 Around six months after the release of Adventureland, Adams founds game company Adventure International, producing numerous other text-adventures, with an interpreter system that facilitates easy adaptation to other computer systems like the Apple II.
-Graphics and rudimentary animation are eventually integrated into the mix via Penguin’s Graphics Magician software and are ported to venerable home computers such as the Commodore VIC-20 and C64 computers.
+Graphics and rudimentary animation are eventually integrated into the mix via Penguin’s Graphics Magician software and these games are ported to venerable home computers such as the Commodore VIC-20 and C64 computers.
 Branching out into the computer game publishing realm, AI starts selling programs from a stable of designers that eventually swells to sixty.
 One such line is the Galactic Empire series, written by Doug Carlson.
 He uses the royalty checks from Adams’ company to delve into the world of game publishing himself with a little enterprise called Broderbund.
 AI also releases Bob Schilling’s Commbat in 1981, the first online two-player war-game.
 By 1983, Adventure International is grossing $3 million in earnings.
 They further solidify success by securing a deal in early 1984 with the Marvel comics empire to make graphical text adventures based on their superhero characters, in what is called the Questprobe series.
-After producing adventure games based on The Incredible Hulk, Spider-Man and Fantastic Four characters.
+However, after producing adventure games based on The Incredible Hulk, Spider-Man and Fantastic Four characters.
 With a fourth underway featuring X-Men, Adventure International falls on the battleground of the cutthroat computer games industry, accruing a high amount of debt with computer magazines for advertising of its many wares.
 Scott Adams, Inc., parent company of Adventure International, files for Chapter 11 bankruptcy protection in December of 1985.

 Sources (click to view; inert links kept for historical purposes)